-In an effort to equitably allocate limited disk resources, the University has established quotas for all standard websites (websites developed outside of Web Press).
+In an effort to equitably allocate limited disk resources, the university has established quotas for all standard websites (websites developed outside of Omni CMS).
 Websites should only contain current web content that's intended to be shared with others--official websites should not be used to archive files or store non-web content.

-Website quotas will be enforced beginning June 1, 2007.
+Website quotas began being enforced June 1, 2007.

 |Student organization||200 MB|